Skip to content

 Compensation With an Independent Contractor Affiliation

 Some practice opportunities don’t offer a salary because the affiliation is as an independent contractor.
 Companies such as Encompass and Kindred typically affiliate with a physiatrist as an independent contractor.
-They offer a stipend if it’s a Medical Director position.
-The stipend varies based on the bed size, the reasonable and fair compensation for physiatry in the area and more.
+They offer a stipend for the Medical Director position.
+The stipend varies based on the bed size, the reasonable and fair compensation for physiatry in the area, and more.
 Medical Director stipends can range from $60,000 – $120,000.

 An income guarantee may also be offered when it’s an independent contractor affiliation.
-The guarantee amount is similar to the amount a salary would be for the same position.
-The guarantee is usually a loan with payback.
-In these arrangements, failing to meet your guarantee amount results in having to pay back the difference, which is a significant drawback when it happens.
-However, most of these cases are large rehab institutions with a good census, so there’s usually no worry that you wouldn’t make your guarantee amount and would have to reimburse them.
+The guarantee amount is comparable to the salary that would be expected for the same position.
+The guarantee is typically a loan with repayment terms.
+In these arrangements, failing to meet your guarantee amount results in having to repay the difference, which is a significant drawback when it occurs.
+However, most of these cases involve large rehabilitation institutions with a good census, so there’s usually no concern that you wouldn’t meet your guarantee amount and would have to reimburse them.

 Back to Top